sendgrid/docs/source/Classroom/Basics/Inbound_Parse_Webhook/setting_up_the_inbound_parse_webhook.md

       </tr>
       <tr>
          <th>Envelope</th>
-         <td>A JSON string containing the SMTP envelope.
-This will have two variables: *to*, which is an single-element array containing the addresses that received the email, and *from*, which is the return path for the message.</td>
+         <td>A string containing the SMTP envelope.
+This will have two variables: <code>to</code>, which is an single-element array containing the addresses that received the email, and <code>from</code>, which is the return path for the message.</td>
       </tr>
       <tr>
          <th>Subject</th>